Infinidoge/nix-minecraft/README.md

 See [CHANGELOG.md](./CHANGELOG.md).

+## Deprecation Policy

+When something gets deprecated, an announcement gets added to the [changelog file](./CHANGELOG.md), and the respective parts in Nix get marked with an evaluation warning.
+Deprecated code is subject to removal after 1 month.

 ## Installation

 This repository is made exclusively as a Nix flake.
 Due to a lack of understanding of now Nix flake compat works, I have not included it, however if a PR is made to add compatibility, I may accept it.